heavyai/heavydb/docker/README.md

       -v /path/to/omnisci-storage:/omnisci-storage \
       omnisci/omnisci:v4.5.0

-This starts the OmniSci Core Database inside a container named `omnisci`, and exposes the Immerse visualization client on port 6273..
+This starts OmniSciDB inside a container named `omnisci`, and exposes the Immerse visualization client on port 6273..

 Data will be persisted to the host directory `/path/to/omnisci-storage`.